 Begin the day with a guided sightseeing tour that shows you Princes Street and Charlotte Square and includes entrance to the imposing Edinburgh Castle, home to Scotland’s Crown Jewels perched high up in the old town.
 In the afternoon, you’re free to stroll the Royal Mile in search of woolens and tartans or snap pictures of the city and the Firth of Forth from atop Calton Hill.

 This morning you’ll board a train to London.
 After arriving, you’ll take a panoramic sightseeing tour, led by a local guide, that shows you Trafalgar Square, the Houses of Parliament and Westminster Abbey.
 Later enjoy a free evening to explore more of London at your own speed, perhaps check out the shops along Portobello Road in Notting Hill or stroll along the artsy South Bank.

-Monarchy by Bike tour around Hyde Park and St. James's Park.
-Starting at Kensington Palace, home to the Duke and Duchess of Cambridge, pedal your way past many notable buildings and monuments linked to England's royal history and learn their stories.
+London by Bike tour, including views of the Big Ben, the Horse Guard Parade, Buckingham Palace, Westminster Abbey, and more.
+As you cycle and stop for photos, your guide's commentary will bring the history of what you are seeing to life.
 In the afternoon, more free time awaits, giving you a chance to see more of London on your own.
 Perhaps you're in the mood for souvenir shopping in Harrods or a visit to the Tate Modern with its thought-provoking art and unique exhibition space.